Posted on June 13, 2017 and last updated on October 21, 2025

 There are two parking lots bookending this Coastal Mountains Land Trust preserve that’s popular with dog walkers.
 From the trailhead off Herrick Road (close to where it turns into Rocky Road), you’ll walk through woods for about 0.4 miles to a metal bridge spanning Ramsey Brook.
 Then you can choose to hike one or both loops in this fairly substantial preserve.
 If you stick with the closer of the two loops, the larger Peggity’s Path loop, the total distance is about 1.4 miles.

-If you park at the trailhead and larger parking area off Route 1, you’ll begin in a grassy area and follow a trail that brings you close to the reservoir.
+If you park at the trailhead and larger parking area off Route 1, you’ll begin in a small meadow and follow a trail that brings you close to the reservoir.
 From this point, you can do a smaller loop, under a mile, with a particularly nice spot high up on a little promontory (marked on my map).

 If you hike both loops, you can cover about three or so moderately easy miles, though you will encounter stream crossings and deep ravines (that require a few steep ups and downs!).
 The trails are well blazed and sign posted.